grandady/electric-vehicle/README.md

 *This screenshot is only for reference and doesn’t contain all entries due to the issue of space*

 ![mode](https://github.com/user-attachments/assets/a25a39b6-4892-48c9-a3c3-641b9d7acd50)

+-  The distribution by model shows that the highest number of total electric vehicles (EVs) are Model Y with 28,502 EVs, followed by Model 3 with 27,709 EVs, and LEAF with 13,187 EVs.
+On the other hand, models like BENTAYGA, 918, S-10 PICK UP, and Flying Spur each have only 1 EV.

 **5. Electrical Range**